 · Swimming fins improve your kick technique (via positive muscle reinforcement). allow for proper body positioning in the water, improve ankle flexibility, increase strength and endurance, improve stroke technique and reduce shoulder stress.
 Younger/novice swimmers will gain more confidence by improving faster and older swimmers will conserve more energy while protecting their shoulders from overuse.
 Short swimming fins are best!
 Not the long scuba diving fins!

 · Rain or shine: We will hold practice in any weather, unless there is lightning!

 · Don’t splash, wrestle, or grab another swimmer.

 · Don’t stop in the middle, don’t walk or stand up.
 Swim wall to wall.

 · Use of facilities: We are guests of ALL the facilities we use.
 Showers are not allowed this season due to Covid protocols.
-Come to the pool ready to swim and leave immediately after practice through the back gate to maintain 1 direction in and out of the facility.
+Come to the pool ready to swim and leave immediately after practice unless your sibling is in the water.

 · Teammates: This is your team; make it enjoyable for everyone on the team.
 Offer encouragement to at least one other swimmer each day.
 A “good job” or “nice swim” helps make the practice time nicer.

 · Valuables: Do not leave valuables in the restrooms.
 Please keep them out on the deck, where you can keep an eye on them.